flexycode/CCINCOML_EXERCISES_COM23P/README.md

 ### Fixed
 - Resolved issue with png file
-- Fixed some psuedocode blackjack.txt
+- Fixed some incorrect data in readme file

 #### [Back to Table of Content](#introduction)